Premature FD Withdrawal: Rules and Penalty Charges

 1. Reduced Returns

-Point to note: Ujjivan SFB does not levy any premature penalty for withdrawals made after 6 months from the time of deposit.
+Disclaimer: Interest rate as on 19 June 2025.
+Ujjivan SFB does not charge any premature withdrawal fee for any withdrawals made after 6 months from the time of deposit.
+For any doubt, please contact Ujjivan SFB.

-Early FD withdrawal can affect your financial journey, and impact the long-term goals and purchase plans that you might have made for yourself.
+Early FD withdrawal can affect your financial journey, and impact the long-term goals and plans that you might have.
 Consider these before opting for a premature withdrawal of fixed deposit.
+You can use Ujjivan SFB Fixed Deposit Calculator to check your FD returns.
+That would give you a better idea about how much interest you may lose if you withdraw your FD early.

 Do All Fixed Deposits Offer Premature Withdrawal?

 Premature FD withdrawal is only applicable for callable Fixed Deposits.
 Such Fixed Deposits don't come with any lock-in period.
-However, this facility is not applicable for non-callable FDs like PLatina Fixed Deposit, where you cannot withdraw funds before the stipulated lock-in period.
+However, this facility is not applicable for non-callable FDs like Platina FD, where you cannot withdraw funds before the stipulated lock-in period.
 But there are certain exceptions.

 As per RBI guidelines, depositors can prematurely withdraw funds from non-callable FDs during specific situations like bankruptcy, court order, business liquidation, or the depositor's demise.
 However, the penalty could be higher for premature withdrawal of non-callable Fixed Deposits.